 So how do we learn to love the things that are most hard to love?

-It’s a lifelong practice, but here are a few pointers we can practice to move in that direction.
+It’s a lifelong unfolding for sure, but here are a few practices to help plant seeds in that direction:

 Lots of things are going to feel unpleasant in life.
 Practice just being with the impulse to push the unpleasant away rather than reacting to it knee-jerk style.